esheldon/fitsio/README.md

 -------------

 - Read from and write to image, binary, and ascii table extensions.
-- Read arbitrary subsets of table columns and rows without loading al the data to memory.
+- Read arbitrary subsets of table columns and rows without loading all the data to memory.
 - Read image subsets without reading the whole image.
 - Write and read variable length table columns.
 Can read into fixed length